and the Pacific Area:

 V. Regional Economic Integration

-A. Introduction -- Lester Thurow suggested integration would languish in East Asia because Japan was unwilling to open its markets.
-Still, trade between Asian countries accounted for 37 percent of Asian world trade in 1980, 41 percent in 1990, and 46 percent in 1995.
+A. Introduction -- Lester Thurow suggested integration would languish in East Asia because Japan (and later China) were unwilling to open their markets.
+However, trade among Asian countries is comparable to trade in the Americas, and is far ahead of trade among African countries.

 B. Multilateral Organizations